giulianopz/giulianopz.github.io/_posts/2023-09-26-how-to-bypass-vpn.md

 date:   2023-09-26
 categories: vpn socks proxy termux android
 permalink: /how-to-bypass-corporate-vpn
-comments_id: 1
 ---

 Organizations and businesses of all sizes use virtual private networks (VPNs) to provide secure access to their intranet for people working remotely without the risk of exposing their data to the internet.

 Using a VPN client (e.g. Pulse Secure, Cisco AnyConnect, etc.) a device's internet connection is routed through a private server rather than the user's regular internet service provider (ISP), encrypting all the data that is transferred.
 The ISP will see that the user is sending and receiving data packets, but it won't be able to view their content.